Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 `uavcan.protocol.GetDataTypeInfo`               |
 `uavcan.protocol.GetTransportStats`             |
 `uavcan.protocol.RestartNode`                   |
-`uavcan.protocol.file.BeginFirmwareUpdate`      | Request arguments will be ignored; the device will reboot into the bootloader shortly after receiving request.
+`uavcan.protocol.file.BeginFirmwareUpdate`      | Reboots the device into the bootloader and commences the firmware download process.
 `uavcan.protocol.param.GetSet`                  | Configuration parameters are described later in this document.
 `uavcan.protocol.param.ExecuteOpcode`           | Note that this request may cause transient disruptions to output sensor feeds.
+Starting from firmware v4.0, configuration parameters are saved automatically after modification, so no explicit invokation of this service is necessary.

 ### Messages